zanilzanzan/FuseNet_PyTorch/README.md

 - Simply, create a directory named datasets in the main project directory and in datasets directory download the preprocessed dataset, in HDF5 format, with 40 semantic-segmentation and 10 scene classes here: [train + test set](https://vision.in.tum.de/webarchive/hazirbas/fusenet-pytorch/nyu/nyu_class_10_db.h5)
 - Preprocessed dataset contains 1449 (train: 795, test: 654) RGB-D images with 320x240 resolution, their semantic-segmentation and scene-type annotations.
 - Depth image values have been normalized so that they fall into 0-255 range.
-- Originially, NYU-Depth V2 dataset has 27 distinct scene types associated with the images.
-The number has been redcued to 10 classes (9 most common categories and the rest) based on the mapping [Gupta et al.](http://saurabhg.web.illinois.edu/pdfs/gupta2013perceptual.pdf) used.
+- Originally, NYU-Depth V2 dataset has 27 distinct scene types associated with the images.
+The number has been reduced to 10 classes (9 most common categories and the rest) based on the mapping [Gupta et al.](http://saurabhg.web.illinois.edu/pdfs/gupta2013perceptual.pdf) used.
 Scene mapping text file can be accessed [here](utils/text/nyu_scene_mapping.txt).

 ### [SUNRGBD](http://rgbd.cs.princeton.edu/)